Updated on: Oct 30th, 2023

 Earlier, in the VAT structure, any business with a turnover of more than Rs.5 lakh (in most states) was liable to pay VAT.
 Please note that this limit differed state-wise.
 Also, service tax was exempted for service providers with a turnover of less than Rs.10 lakh.

 Under GST regime, however, this threshold has been increased to Rs.20 lakh, which exempts many small traders and service providers.

 Let us look at this table below:

-Under GST, small businesses (with a turnover of Rs 20 to 75 lakh) can benefit as it gives an option to lower taxes by utilizing the Composition scheme.
+Under GST, small businesses (with a turnover of Rs.20 to 75 lakh) can benefit as it gives an option to lower taxes by utilising the Composition scheme.
 This move has brought down the tax and compliance burden on many small businesses.

 Earlier, there was VAT and service tax, each of which had its own returns and compliances.
 Below table shows the same:

 |Is different for different states